Upsilon decay widths in magnetized asymmetric nuclear matter: Summary

 \section{Summary}

-In the present work, we have used a composite model with quark/antiquark constituents, to calculate the in-medium decay widths of $\Upsilon \rightarrow B\bar B$ in nuclear matter in the presence of strong magnetic fields.
+In the present work, we have used a composite model for hadrons with quark (and antiquark) constituents, to calculate the in-medium decay widths of $\Upsilon \rightarrow B\bar B$ in nuclear matter in the presence of strong magnetic fields.
 The effects of the isospin asymmetry are observed to be large at high densities, and more prominent for higher values of the magnetic fields.
-In the presence of strong magnetic fields, the decay widths of $\Upsilon (4S)$ to the charged $B\bar B$ are observed to be suppressed as compared to the decay to neutral $B^0 \bar {B^0}$ pair.
-This is due to the positive mass shifts of the charged $B^+$ and $B^-$ mesons, due to the contribution from the lowest Landau level in the presence of the magnetic fields.
-These should show in the heavy ion collision experiments, as a suppression of the charged $B^+ B^-$ as compared to the $B^0$ and $\bar {B^0}$ mesons in RHIC and LHC.
+In the presence of strong magnetic fields, the decay widths of $\Upsilon (4S)$ to the charged $B\bar B$ are observed to be suppressed as compared to the decay to neutral $B^0 \bar {B^0}$ pair, when the PV mixing effects are not taken into consideration.
+This is due to the positive mass shifts of the charged $B^+$ and $B^-$ mesons arising from the lowest Landau level contributions.
+The PV ($B -B^*$ and ${\bar B}-{\bar {B^*}}$) mixing effects are observed to lead to appreciable modifications to the masses of the $B$ and $\bar B$ mesons, which, in turn, are observed to have dominant modifications to the partial decay widths of $\Upsilon(4S)\rightarrow B\bar B$.
+The mass shift of $\Upsilon(4S)$ due to mixing with $\eta_b(4S)$ is observed to be quite appreciable and has significant effect on the decay width.
+The significant modifications of the decay widths of $\Upsilon(4S)$ to the charged and neutral $B\bar B$ should show in the production of these mesons and $\Upsilon(4S)$ in peripheral ultra-relativistic heavy ion collision experiments, e.g. at RHIC and LHC, where the produced magnetic field is huge.

-\acknowledgements One of the authors (AM) is grateful to ITP, University of Frankfurt, for warm hospitality and acknowledges financial support from Alexander von Humboldt Stiftung when this work was initiated.
+\begin{section}*{Acknowledgements} Amruta Mishra acknowledges financial support from Department of Science and Technology (DST), Government of India (project no. CRG/2018/002226). \end{section}